-Paragraph 79 is regarding the development of isolated homes in the countryside, and how planning policies and decisions should avoid this, with certain exceptions.
+5.32 Paragraph 79 is regarding the development of isolated homes in the countryside, and how planning policies and decisions should avoid this, with certain exceptions.
 However, on the basis of the information provided within this statement, it is considered that this is not an isolated development.
-It is one of three structures on the site, so therefore is not isolated in the site context.
-Outside of the site it is only 60m from a separate residential dwelling and is only 160m away from the settlement boundary of the Copeland Local Plan for Distington.
-Finally, it is 270m from the north/south bus stops that will provide sustainable transport to all major nearby settlements, including Whitehaven and Workington.
+It is one of two structures on the site (the other building an existing dwelling), so therefore is not isolated in the site context.
+In the site surroundings context, it is within a group at Lane Head consisting of 5 dwellings.
+Outside of the site it is only 180m away from the settlement boundary of the Copeland Local Plan for Whitehaven.